GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 {% Aside 'caution' %}
-Trusted Types are only available in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) like HTTPS, so make sure your application is served in one - for example on `localhost` or over HTTPS.
+Trusted Types are only available in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) like HTTPS and `localhost`.
 {% endAside %}

 ### Identify Trusted Types violations

-From now on, everytime Trusted Types detect a violation, a report will be sent to a configured `report-uri`.
+From now on, every time Trusted Types detect a violation, a report will be sent to a configured `report-uri`.
 For example, when your application passes a string to `innerHTML`, the browser sends the following report: